Michael Brown’s death transformed a nation and sparked a decade of American reckoning on race

 Michael Brown inspired much of that.
 But a decade later, the future of racial justice in the United States remains in question.

 “Michael Brown embodied the anger, that was so obvious and evident after decades of dismissing it, of holding it back, of telling ourselves we’re going to overcome,” says Karla Scott, a communications professor and the former African American Studies program director at St. Louis University.
 “It just became the moment we said, we can’t be polite anymore.
-He set fire to all of the anger that had been smoldering for centuries.
-And it was not just the Black community.”
+He set fire to all of the anger that had been smoldering for centuries."

 The Brown case and the Ferguson uprising prompted a generation of activists in Black-led organizations to work collectively on strategy, yielding the policy platform known as “ Vision for Black Lives.”
 But there was also a recognition that the vision couldn’t be achieved without building a multiracial movement, says Loan Tran, national director of Rising Majority, a coalition of advocacy organizations.